COSC3020/graph-search-kkrweb/README.md

 In the worst case, the algorithm will visit every vertex and traverse every edge reachable from the start node, and each vertex and edge thus gets processed one time.

-This results in an overall complexity of $Θ(V + E)$ for the depth first implementation.
+This results in an overall worst case complexity of $Θ(V + E)$ for the depth first implementation.